NBA Finals: 1940s–50s: Beginnings and Lakers dynasty

-1957–1969: Celtics dynasty
+1950s–60s: Celtics Dynasty

-The Boston Celtics went 11–1 in the NBA Finals during 13 seasons (1956–57 to 1968–69), including eight straight NBA championships from 1959 through 1966.
-During this time the St. Louis Hawks also captured their only title before eventually moving to Atlanta, the Philadelphia 76ers won their first title since relocating from Syracuse, and the Lakers and Warriors returned to the Finals for the first time in California.
+The Boston Celtics won 11 of the 12 NBA Finals they reached during 13 seasons (1956, 1959–66, 1968–69), including eight straight NBA championships from 1959 through 1966.
+During this time the St. Louis Hawks also won their only title before moving to Atlanta and the Philadelphia 76ers won their first title since relocating from Syracuse.

 With the establishment of the Celtics dynasty in 1957, spearheaded by center Bill Russell, the team saw great success.
 Despite encountering some difficulty when up against teams led by Wilt Chamberlain, for most of the late 1950s and 1960s, the Celtics and Russell managed to have an upper hand on Chamberlain's teams.

-In 1964, Chamberlain, who had moved to the state of California alongside his team, led the San Francisco Warriors to a Western Conference championship, but again failed to conquer the Celtics.
-The following season, he returned to the Eastern Conference to join the Philadelphia 76ers, who were the former Syracuse Nationals that had relocated to the city to cover the vacancy created with the departure of the Warriors.
+In 1964, Chamberlain, who had moved to the state of California alongside his team, led the San Francisco Warriors to a Western Division championship, but again failed to conquer the Celtics.
+The following season, he returned to the Eastern Division to join the Philadelphia 76ers after the former Syracuse Nationals relocated to the city to cover the vacancy created by the Warriors.

 The first clash between the two stars in the playoffs was in 1966, with Boston winning the series 4–1.
 In the following season, Philadelphia coach Alex Hannum instructed Chamberlain to provide an increased focus on playing a team game, to avoid drawing the double-teams that troubled Chamberlain during the Finals.
 This tactical change brought the team to a new record of 68 wins the following season, as well as defeating the Celtics before winning the 1967 Finals.
 In 1968, Boston overcame a 3–1 deficit against Philadelphia to once again arrive in the Finals.
 They went on to defeat the Los Angeles Lakers in the Finals to again become NBA champions.